Knowledge Editing for Large Language Models: A Survey: Methodologies

+Here $\mathcal{K}_{old}$ denotes the dataset composed of old knowledge that we desire to forget, and $\text{FT}(\phi;\mathcal{K}_{old})$ is the supervised fine-tuning process of parameters $\phi$ on dataset $\mathcal{K}_{old}$. $\lambda$ is a hyper-parameter used to control the rate of forgetting.
+Based on the assumption that subtracting the parameters $\Delta\phi$ from $\phi$ can help the model forget this part of old knowledge~\cite{ilharco2023editing}, F-Learning defines the forgetting process as a subtraction operation to obtain the updated model parameter $\phi^*$.

-Meta-learning~\cite{finn2017model} addresses the issue of overfitting by training a model that can quickly adapt to new tasks.
-By exposing the model to a variety of tasks during training, meta-learning improves the model's ability to generalize from limited data and reduces the risk of overfitting individual tasks.
+On the other hand, other works also resort to meta-learning~\cite{finn2017model,vanschoren2018meta} to apply more flexible constraints.
+Meta-learning addresses the issue of overfitting by training a model that can quickly adapt to new tasks~\cite{hospedales2021meta}.
+By exposing the model to a variety of tasks during training, meta-learning improves the model's ability to generalize from limited data and reduces the risk of overfitting individual tasks~\cite{huisman2021survey}.
 In the scenario of KME, the optimal model parameters $\phi^*$ should minimize the expected loss over a variety of meta-tasks \cite{ravi2016optimization}:

 where $\mathcal{D}$ corresponds to the sample set for each meta-task $D$.
 Moreover, each meta task ${D}$ contains multiple $(x^*, y^*)$ pairs for editing.
 In practice, such methods often introduce additional objective functions or networks to regulate parameter updates.
-As a typical meta-learning method for KME, \textbf{Editable Training}~\cite{sinitsin2020editable} focuses on effectively rectifying errors within models while preserving their performance on other data instances.
+As a typical meta-learning method for KME, \textbf{Editable Training}~\cite{sinitsin2020editable} focuses on effectively rectifying errors within models while preserving their performance on other irrelevant data instances.
 Following a model-agnostic training manner, the authors introduce additional constraints to restrict parameter updates in a different way.
 Specifically, the loss function is separated into $\mathcal{L}_{base}$ (task-specific objective function), $\mathcal{L}_{edit}$ (computed on the edit set $\mathcal{X}_\mathcal{E}$), and $\mathcal{L}_{local}$ (computed on samples in $\mathcal{X}\setminus \mathcal{X}_\mathcal{E}$).
 Moreover, the models are updated in a meta-learning manner, where $k$ steps of gradient descent would be applied for parameters before computing the objective function.